Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 ### When do you need a desktop app?

-- Offline
+- When you want apps to run **Offline**
-- Security is an issue
+- When **security** is an issue
-- Needs the file system
+- When you need the **file system**

 ## Getting started with Electron

 Getting started with Electron is easy.
 Follow the quick start guide to make a "hello world" app with Electron.

 - https://electronjs.org/docs/tutorial/quick-start

+You can follow this guide to create a barbones electron app.
+This is good when you want to experiment.

+If you're making an app with React you have to do a little more work.

 ## Electron Builder